GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

     ```

 ### Deactivate Environment
-To exit from a virtual environment activated console, developers need to "deactivate" virtual environment.
+To exit from a virtual environment activated console, it needs to be "deactivate" on a terminal.

 ```
 deactivate
 ```

-This is the same as entering the command `PATH=D:\Workspace\Python\.venv\Scripts\deactivate.bat`.
-Because of this, relocating the virtual environment directory will cause `deactivate` command unable to recognize its path.
+The above is the same as entering the command `PATH=D:\Workspace\Python\.venv\Scripts\deactivate.bat`.
+Because of this, relocating the virtual environment directory will cause the `deactivate` command unable to recognize its path.

 # **PYTHON: NUMPY**
-NumPy is an extremely powerful and useful library used in Python which supports multi-dimensional matrix (aka.
+NumPy is a powerful and useful library used in Python that supports multi-dimensional matrix (aka.
 NumPy array).
-As one of the best known scientific libraries, it is implemented on other well-recognized libraries such as [Matplotlib](https://matplotlib.org/), [TensorFlow](https://www.tensorflow.org/), et cetera.
+As one of the best known scientific libraries, other well-recognized libraries also implements NumPy such as Matplotlib, TensorFlow, and more.

 To install NumPy library, open command prompt window and enter the command below: